h2oai/h2o-3/h2o-py/demos/README.md

 Open Demos Notebook
 -------------------

-Open the prostate_gbm.ipynb file.
+Open the prostateGBM.ipynb file.
 The notebook contains a demo that starts H2O, imports a prostate dataset into H2O, builds a GBM model, and predicts on the training set with the recently built model.
-Use Shift+Return to execute each cell and proceed to the next cell in the notebook .
+Use Ctrl+Return to execute each cell in the notebook.

-    $ ipython notebook prostate_gbm.ipynb
+    $ ipython notebook prostateGBM.ipynb

 All demos are available here: